 Starting with one function, such as lighting via a wireless system.
 You could add control for under £500 using second-hand switches and brain.

 However, we recommend starting small with one function and building from there.
 By following this approach, you reduce the risk of overspending or building a system you hate.

-As the wired system has to be installed, part of the cost is labour and programming.
+As the wired home automation system has to be installed, part of the cost is labour and programming.
 With the components making up the rest.
 This means the average Control4 system can easily cost £50,000.
 With most paying over £100,000 for a complete system including labour, programming and parts.

 Unless you have a six-figure sum burning a hole in your bank account, you’ll have to do a lot of research.
 Our top home automation tip is to start with getting a clear idea of what you want from your home automation system.

 Do you want an all singing, all dancing system?
 Or are you only concerned about being able to control lights and blinds?

-Having a clear idea enables you to quickly select the right system for you.
+Having a clear idea enables you to quickly select the right home automation system for you.